 Set the number of pilots required to be PIC qualified for the trip/flight based on the total number of pilots / SICs.
 If there is no requirement, leave as 0.

 Enter the total number of flight crew required for trips/flights.
-This will only count those crew members assigned as PIC or SIC positions as flight crew.
-Attendants and Additional Crew Members (ACM) will not count for this total.
+This only counts those crew members assigned as PIC or SIC positions as flight crew.
+Attendants and Additional Crew Members (ACM) do not count for this total.
 If there is no requirement, leave as 0.

 If the Regulatory Set with a Use Limit is applied on the Trip level, it would apply to all flight legs for that Trip.
 For example, in a Trip with 4 flight legs all with the same crew, with the first 2 legs departing on one day and the following 2 legs departing the next day - this would count as 2 uses for the PIC and 2 uses for the SIC.
 Note: It is a best practice to apply Regulatory Sets with Use Limits only on the flight leg level.

-If no values are entered / no use limit required, the field will read as Unspecified.
+If no values are entered / no use limit required, the field reads as Unspecified.

 Limitations, Experience, Time Off

 To continue to create / edit with additional information on these aspects see: